Veni4/RTOS_2526_LabWork/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run this program correctly, follow the instructions on this [https://github.com/TU-Dortmund-CS-LS12-DAES-teaching/RTOSExercise](base repo).
+To run this program correctly, follow the instructions on this repository [https://github.com/TU-Dortmund-CS-LS12-DAES-teaching/RTOSExercise].
 Install the correct required system packages and set up your system correctly, and run `local_setup.sh`.

 After that, on the installation folder, run `. ./esp/esp-idf/export.sh`, and `idf.py build` should result in a valid setup.